 It is important that we work in partnership with our feeder secondary schools to provide an enhanced level of transition for those who we feel would benefit from this.
-Additional visits for pupils, small group work and peer mentoring are approaches that we successfully draw upon in collaboration with parents/carers, pupils and secondary school.
+Additional visits for pupils, small group work and peer mentoring are approaches that we successfully draw upon in collaboration with external agencies, parents/carers, pupils and secondary school.

 The period of transition is dependant upon the individual needs of the pupil.
 If appropriate once a place is confirmed, secondary school colleagues will attend Annual Reviews to meeting current teaching staff and our SENCO, parents and most importantly the pupil, easing any worries or concerns parents and pupils may have.
 We are particularly keen to involve parents/carers as much as possible in their child’s transition to secondary school.
 Any secondary school should welcome parents/carers to visit before placement applications need to be submitted to the Local Authority, so that informed decisions can be made.

 At Shotton Primary School we recognise how important a successful transition is to our pupils with additional needs.
-Transition from each Year Group is supported so that the children have met with their new teachers and become familiar with the new classroom environment and organisation.
-For those children who need a greater level of support in moving into a new Year Group we use Social Stories.
+Transition from each year group is supported so that the children have met with their new teachers and become familiar with the new classroom environment and organisation.
+For those children who need a greater level of support in moving into a new year group we use Social Stories.
 This approach uses photographs of the new environment, staff and routines for children to look at and prepare themselves for the changes ahead.